 With the right strategy, however, you can improve your local results and get more customers.

-Make a Google My Business Page
+Make Sure You Have A Google My Business Page

 Create a Google My Business page for your local business.